 Ewing tumors that recur (come back) after treatment

-Recurrence of Ewing tumors after treatment is less likely than in the past, but it can happen.
-If the tumor does recur, treatment may depend on a number of factors, including
+Recurrence of Ewing tumors after treatment is less likely now than in the past, but it can happen.
+If the tumor does recur, treatment depends on a number of factors, including:

 - The size and location of the tumor

 - Whether it has spread to different parts of the body

 - What types of treatment were used before